kometenstaub/obsidian-version-history-diff/README.md

 1. display diffs of the **Sync**
 2. and the **File Recovery**
 3. and Git version history for the currently active file,
+   1. For this to work, the Obsidian Git plugin needs to be installed.
 4. open a selected version in a modal and
 5. render it as either markdown or
 6. plain text and